pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

   })
 });
 ```
-If you're interested in what createReducer does [see](https://github.com/joshgeller/react-redux-jwt-auth-example/blob/master/src/utils/index.js#L12) it gives a nicer switch structure.
+If you're interested in what createReducer does [see here](https://github.com/joshgeller/react-redux-jwt-auth-example/blob/master/src/utils/index.js#L12) - it gives a nicer switch structure.
 I quite like it.

 ### Testing react components with enzyme
-Enzyme gives us a simple jQuery like selector interface which is really powerful for asserting whats been rendered.
+Enzyme gives us a simple jQuery like selector interface which is really powerful for asserting what's been rendered.

 Example Test: